-But here’s the thing: even if sunglasses are a go-to for protecting your eyes from the sun, most people are not huge fans of wearing sunglasses on days that are not bright, at dawn and dusk, or inside.
+But here’s the thing: even if sunglasses are a go-to for protecting your eyes from the sun (LINK), most people are not huge fans of wearing sunglasses on days that are not bright, at dawn and dusk, or inside.
 So, some contact lens and eyewear lens manufacturers came up with a simple solution: they integrated UV protection INSIDE their lenses!

-For example, Acuvue brand contact lenses are the only major brand which blocks at least 97% of UVB and 81% of UVA rays, as standards across their entire product line.
+For example, Acuvue brand contact lenses are the only major brand that blocks at least 97% of UVB and 81% of UVA rays, as standards across their entire product line.
 They even offer contact lenses with Transitions Light Intelligent Technology, which adapt to the amount of light entering your eyes while also filtering blue light and, offering protection from UV rays!